tzbodula/SpaceGame/README.md

 ##  Rooms
 The game has 3 rooms:
-- `rm_titleScreen` : Title screen where player can choose between starting the tutorial or game.
+- `rm_titleScreen`: Title screen where player can choose between starting the tutorial or game.
+- `rm_introScene`: Text scene which leads to a tutorial where the player can learn about the context and controls of the game.
-- `rm_shipInterior` : Inside of player's ship, where they can repair, upgrade, or restart their ship.
+- `rm_shipInterior`: Inside of player's ship, where they can repair, upgrade, and restart their ship.
-- `rm_outerSpace` : Combat area where player will interact with enemies.
+- `rm_outerSpace`: Combat area where player will interact with enemies.

 ##  Sprites